Uatilla/42Porto_Ft_printf/README.md

 # 42Porto_Ft_printf
 The Ft_printf is a custom implementation of the C language's printf function, created as a part of the 42 curriculum.
 The printf function is widely used in C programming for formatted output.
 This project aims to provide a simplified version of printf with support for a subset of format specifiers and options.
-For more detailed information, look at the [**subject of this project**](https://github.com/Uatilla/42Porto_Ft_printf/blob/main/3%20-%20ft_printf_en.subject.pdf).
+For more detailed information, look at the [**subject of this project**](https://github.com/Uatilla/42Porto_Ft_printf/blob/main/Ft_printf_en.subject.pdf).
 [![MasterHead](https://art.pixilart.com/sr27dd378bb9361.gif)](https://www.linkedin.com/in/uatilla/)

 ## Getting Started

-You just need to download or clone this git repository.
+You need to download or clone this git repository.
 `git clone git@github.com:Uatilla/42Porto_Ft_printf.git`

 The repository contains all functions source code, and the Makefile that can be used to compile.
-In the repository's root directory runs on terminal the following codes:
+In the repository's root directory runs on the terminal the following codes:

 To build the library and link the files: `make`